 Rachel sees a therapist every other week to help her manage the constant pressure she feels to provide for her family, outperform her peers, and outperform the markets.
 The market takes no prisoners and every month she starts with incredible anxiety.
 This type of pressure has begun to pulverize what little peace and quiet she has left inside.
 She's also recently begun to develop heart palpitations, which has her worried.

 What Rachel misses most is spending time with her boys, who are growing up too fast for her liking.
-Like middle age, where she now has a greater sense of her mortality, she knows that she might only have 5-7 years left to spend time with her sons before they would prefer spending all their free time with their friends.
+She knows that she might only have 5-6 years left to spend time with her sons before they would prefer spending all their free time with their friends.
 Before she knows it, they'll be off to college where she might be lucky to see them twice a year.

 Rachel envies Colin's time at home.
-Most of her girlfriends are stay at home moms who take turns hosting playdates when their kids are off.
-When they're in school, they often go to brunch at Blue Water Grill with bottomless mimosas over mounds of freshwater oysters.
+Most of her girlfriends are stay-at-home moms who take turns hosting playdates when their kids are off.
+These moms go to every school event, every social function, play pickleball five days a week, and don't seem to have a care in the world.
+When their kids are in school, they often go to brunch at Blue Water Grill with bottomless mimosas over mounds of freshwater oysters.

-They recognize they are extremely fortunate, and for the most part, they are happy.
-The Chens just wonder whether the grind is worth it, especially when they see friends from high school leading happy lives on much less.
+Rachel and Colin recognize they are fortunate.
+The Chens just wonder whether the grind is worth it, especially when they see friends from high school leading happy lives earning much less.

 The only way to live a freer life is to drastically reduce expenses, change their lifestyle completely, or accumulate at least 20X their annual expenses in net worth.
 At their current $500,000 annual burn rate, Rachel will truly need to work another 15 years to finally experience the joys of financial freedom.